rtic-ucl/rtic-ucl/docs/README.md

 16. Finally, anything under the three dashes (---) will appear in that person's personal page.
 Add as little or as much information as you like: for example, a biography, fun facts about that person, or details about theur research.
 This section is written in markdown, so titles, bold text, and italic text can be added if desired. (see https://wowchemy.com/docs/content/writing-markdown-latex/)
 ![Write biography under the three dashes (---)](peopledocs12.png "Biography")

 17. To publish this author profile, scroll down to "Commit new file" and click the green "Commit new file" button.
-At this point, the person's profile is published and should appear on the website within a few minues.
+At this point, the person's profile is published and should appear on the website within a few minutes. :tada:
 ![Click on Commit new file button](peopledocs13.png "Commit new file")

 #### Adding a profile picture